14 Top-Rated Weekend Getaways in Colorado

 If you're planning a family weekend getaway, there are numerous things to do in Denver with kids.
 Plan an afternoon at the Denver Zoo or the Downtown Aquarium.
 In summer, the Elitch Gardens Theme & Water Park is also a fun outing.
 For some activity, head to the hiking trails near Denver.

 A weekend getaway to Aspen is a special experience.
 In summer or winter, there is plenty to keep you busy for a weekend.
-Park yourself at one of the luxurious resort properties and be as active or as relaxed as you want.
+Park yourself at one of Aspen's luxurious resort properties and be as active or as relaxed as you want.

 Dining in Aspen is excellent.
 Renowned chefs operate top-end restaurants with innovative, trendy cuisine.
 If your weekend plans include shopping, the main street is full of shops selling the latest designer clothing and fashion items.